- interNATionalcaty

-After experiencing the eye-opening encounters, especially when visiting Bo-Kaap, District 6 Museum, and Langa, we then toured the the oldest black township and the largest township (Khayelitsha) in Cape Town, where cultural values and personal experiences are exchanged.
+After experiencing the eye-opening encounters, especially when visiting Bo-Kaap, District 6 Museum, and Langa, we then toured the oldest black township and the largest township (Khayelitsha) in Cape Town, where cultural values and personal experiences are exchanged.

 Khayelitsha

 Khayelitsha is a partially informal township in Western Cape Town.
-It is reputed to be the largest and fastest growing township in South Africa.
+It is reputed to be the largest and fastest-growing township in South Africa.

 It’s a vibrant township known for its entrepreneurial spirit and social development projects.
 The people are friendly and inviting, the area is rich in culture and diversity, and is a truly South African experience that will stay with you forever.